BenchaminDimitriu/Ecom22_TeamProject/README.md

 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**

 ## As a user I can:
+• Registration, Login, Logout, 2-factor authentication (as per class instruction)

+• Order history

+• Order tracking

+• Customer service system (ticketing)/invoice

+• Cart where client can add/delete/view details for items.

+• Checkout/payments

+• Products/Catalogue

+• Product details

+• Save/hold/watchlist item before bid/purchase.
+As well as add and delete item from watchlist.

+• Bidder history (last bid)

+• Search bar

+• Navigation bar

+• Contact page (form) for the client to the store about any queries they have.

+• Pop-ad of new featured item

+• Social media/About us page

 ## As a seller I can:

+• Seller listing/sales tracking

+• Products/Catalogue

+• Product details

+• Search bar

+• Navigation bar

+• Contact page (form) for the client to the store about any queries they have.

+• Pop-ad of new featured item

+• Social media/About us page

 ## 4. Features(20):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)